tanaka9230/my-multi-module-java-app/README.md

 - https://github.com/tanaka9230/my-multi-module-web-app

-See and check the "pom.xml" of above 3 projects for details.
+See and check the "pom.xml" of these 3 projects for details.